-UK-Med has continued to provide direct benefit by way of emergency medical treatment to some of the most vulnerable people in the world including victims of the earthquake in Ecuadorand the ebola outbreak in Sierra Leone.
-It has supported training in disaster response to increase the capacity to respond of vulnerable communities including Malawi, Oman and Egypt, and educational courses in the UK to increase the safety and effectiveness of those who wish to respond to disasters overseas.
+UK-Med has continued to provide direct benefit by way of emergency medical treatment to some of the most vulnerable people in the world including provision of support following the earthquake in Ecuador.
+It has supported training in disaster response to increase the capacity to respond o vulnerable communities in China and capacity development for volunteers in Malawi along with educational courses in the UK to increase the safety and effectiveness of NHS staff who wish to respond to disasters overseas.